Koha-Community/kohadocs/source/tools.rst

    -  Requires that you set :ref:`Overdue Notice/Status
       Triggers <overdue-notice/status-triggers-label>`

+-  ORDERED

+   -  This notice is sent to the patron who made a suggestion, when the 'from a suggestion' option is used to create an order from it.

+   -  Note: If you don't want to send this notice, just delete it.

 -  PREDUE

    -  This notice is sent as the 'Advanced notice' for an item is due